WandThe Magic Wand and Other Operators

 Qed.

-More generally, one has to be suspicious of any entailment that introduces wands "out of nowhere".
+More generally, we should be suspicious of any entailment that introduces wands "out of nowhere".

 The entailment hwand_trans_elim: (H1 \−∗ H2) \* (H2 \−∗ H3) ==> (H1 \−∗ H3) is correct because, intuitively, the left-hand-side captures that H1 H2 and that H2 H3 for some vaguely defined notion of as "being a subset of".
 On the contrary, the reciprocal entailment (H1 \−∗ H3) ==> (H1 \−∗ H2) \* (H2 \−∗ H3) is false.
 Intuitively, from H1 H3 there is no way to justify H1 H2 nor H2 H3.